QUASI-DEV/www/md/faq.md

 ### Would I still be entitled to my rewards after a split?

 Yes.
-If a split occurs, both DAOs would continue to operate, each with their own tokens, and each with a different Service Provider.
+If a split occurs, a new DAO is created and both DAOs would continue to operate, each with their own tokens, and each with a different Service Provider.
 This would be the equivalent of a large company splitting into two.
-The rewards for projects already funded by the DAO are also split and fairly distributed between the backers.
+The rewards for projects already funded by the DAO are also split and fairly distributed between the DAOs.
 Of course, projects funded after the split will only pay out rewards to their respective DAO.

 ### Where will proposals and smart contract interactions be discussed?